2005-shivam/2005-shivam/README.md

 - 👋 Hi, I’m @2005-shivam
 - 👀 I’m interested in Front-end Development
-- 🌱 I’m currently learning Frontend Development
+- 🌱 Frontend Developer
+- command on c,c++,python languages
+-
 - 📫 How to reach me ...